A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Questions

+A complete classification of (general) square-free nondegenerate solutions $(X,r)$ satisfying the minimality condition \textbf{M} is given by Ced\'{o}, Jespers, and Okninski, see \cite{CJO19}, Theorem 5.5, and Cor.
+5.6.
+The classification is made in terms of the so called \emph{derived solution} $(X,r^{\prime}).$ \end{enumerate}

+\begin{remark} We have shown that if $(X,r)$ is a finite nondegenerate square-free braided set, where $r$ is not involutive, then the monoid $S=S(X,r)$ is not cancellative (even if $(X,r)$ is 2-cancellative).
+This gives a negative answer to Open Question 3.24 in \cite{GIM08}: "\emph{Is it true that if $(X,r)$ is a 2-cancellative braided set, then the associated monoid $S(X,r)$ is cancellative?}" \end{remark}

 {\bf Acknowledgments}.
-This paper was written during my visits at the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Summers 2018, 2019, and at MPIM, Bonn in 2019.
-It is my pleasant duty to thank MPIM, Bonn and the Mathematics group of ICTP for the inspiring atmosphere.
+This paper was written during my visits at the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Summer 2018, and at Max Planck Institute for Mathematics, Bonn in 2019.
+It is my pleasant duty to thank MPIM, Bonn, and the Mathematics group of ICTP for the inspiring atmosphere.
+I thank the referees for their comments and very useful suggestions.